-Drift Protocol's vAMM (DAMM) acts as the designated market maker to provide a guaranteed liqudity source for traders.
+Drift Protocol's vAMM (DAMM) acts as the designated market maker to provide a guaranteed liquidity source for traders.
 To overcome latency arbitrage, adverse selection and toxic flow, a number of optimisations were made within the protocol while following particular constraints such as maximum allowable spread and minimum liquidity depth.

 Drift's AMM essentially bootstraps liquidity in a perpetuals market and offers a competitive lower bound as opposed to relying fully on external liquidity providers which can freely come and go.

-The auction process itself acts a speedbump against latency arbitrage of the oracle and the vAMM.
+The auction process itself acts as a speedbump against latency arbitrage of the oracle and the vAMM.
 This helps to reduce the adverse selection faced on-chain.

 Just as market makers provide active liquidity through the JIT auction process, the DAMM may also opt to participate as well in order to reduce inventory.

 - Potential market imbalances;

 - Live-oracle based pricing; and

 - Maximum allowable spread set by the DAMM,